tc39/proposal-smart-pipelines/readme.md

 the pipeline’s lexical topic.
 A **new lexical environment** is created, within which `#` is immutably **bound to the topic**, and with which the pipeline’s body is then evaluated, using that **topic binding**.
-In the end, the whole pipeline expression’s value is the end result into which the pipeline body evaluated with the topic binding.
+In the end, the whole pipe expression’s value is the end result into which the pipeline body evaluated with the topic binding.
 ```js
 input |> (# = 50);